askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/03-Element Selection/custom-elements.md

 - **customImage** (*`string`, required*):
     - A cropped image in the form of a base64 string or file path.
 - **name** (*`string`, optional*):
     - A unique name that can be used for filtering for the custom element.
 If not given, any text inside the custom image will be detected via OCR.
 You can use [get()](../../api/06-Getters/get.md) to extract text from images or logos because of this.
-TODO test this!
 - **threshold** (*`number`, optional*):
     - A threshold for how much a UI element needs to be similar to the custom element as defined.
 Takes values between `0.0` (== all elements are recognized as the custom element which is probably not what you want) and `1.0` (== elements need to look exactly like the `customImage` which is unlikely to be achieved as even minor differences count).
 Defaults to `0.9`.
 - **rotationDegreePerStep** (*`number`, optional*):